Roger Douglas: Opposition (1975–1984)

 Douglas was critical of Labour's performance in government between 1972 and 1975.
-Labour’s defeat in the 1975 election was the greatest electoral reversal since 1928.
-A Labour majority of 23 seats in a Parliament of 87 members became a National majority of the same number.
-The Third Labour Government attempted to cushion economic contraction by borrowing abroad, but while it held unemployment to the level it had inherited, the rate of inflation trebled to an annual rate of 15 per cent and a surplus in the balance of payments became a deficit.
+Labour's defeat in the 1975 election was the greatest electoral reversal since 1928.
+A Labour majority of 23 seats in a parliament of 87 members became a National majority of the same number.
+The Third Labour Government attempted to cushion economic contraction by borrowing abroad, but while it held unemployment to the level it had inherited, the rate of inflation trebled to an annual rate of 15 per cent and a surplus in the balance of payments became a deficit, exacerbated by the 1973 oil crisis.
 Labour lost credibility as an economic manager by 1975.

-A series of scandals and misadventures, incompetence among some ministers, and Rowling’s inability to counter Muldoon's populism contributed to the defeat.
+A series of scandals and misadventures, incompetence among some ministers, and Rowling's inability to counter Muldoon's populism contributed to the defeat.
 The nature of the defeat widened a division that already existed between the older and younger members of the Labour caucus.

 In opposition after 1975, Douglas became successively Labour's spokesperson on housing, special projects, consumer affairs and transport.
 In 1980, he published a series of proposals for future economic development under the title an "Alternative Budget".
 The proposals were not Labour policy and their publication was seen by the party leader Rowling as a challenge to his authority.
 Rowling demoted Douglas from the parliamentary front bench and he lost his responsibility for transport.
 In 1981, he became spokesperson for trade and industry.

 Douglas argued that the Labour Party's approach to economic policy was fragmented and based on unrealistic promises.
 He also believed that the party leadership should be revitalised, and supported David Lange's unsuccessful bid for the leadership in 1980.
 In informal Labour caucus politics, Douglas became a member of the so-called "Fish and Chip Brigade", which included Rowling's leading caucus opponents.
 He identified his closest colleagues as Richard Prebble, Mike Moore, and Michael Bassett.

 The failure of Lange's leadership bid, continuing dissatisfaction with Labour's approach to economic policy, and his difficult relationship with leading figures in the party led Douglas to declare his intention to retire from Parliament at the 1981 general election.
 Lange was among those who persuaded him to reconsider.
 Lange believed that Douglas was a moderniser.
 He saw Douglas as sometimes obstinate and limited, but in Lange's view he had drive, and the ability to break from the traditions that had kept Labour so long in opposition.
 In March 1983, after Lange became leader of the Labour Party, he made Douglas the Labour spokesperson for finance.